JenCall/meet-the-yogis/README.md

-# Rails app - Meet The Yogis.
+# Rails app - Meet The Yogis

-Meet The Yogis is a web app fullstack application (frontend and backend) where yoga practitioners can find yoga instructors that teache specific and original yoga practice anywhere.
-The website is a marketplace to access information about specialised Yoga Teachers and their studies, certifications, next classes, retreats and events.
+Meet The Yogis is a web app fullstack application (frontend and backend) where yoga practitioners can find yoga instructors that teach specific and original yoga practice anywhere.
+The website is a marketplace to access information about Yoga Teachers such as their studies, certifications, next classes, retreats, events and also book classes.

 <p align="center">